 Some of the primary reasons why healthcare workflow needs to be automated include;

-Penalties towards HIPAA violations are quite severe, be it the healthcare company’s fault or not.
+Penalties for HIPAA violations are quite severe, be it the healthcare company’s fault or not.
 For example, the penalty for violating HIPAA by sending PHI to the wrong contact or patient is a fine of $50,000.

 The common tone of hospitals and clinics is not calm and of pleasant attitudes, hence, omissions and errors as regards document-related issues aren’t far-fetched.
 The steps and procedures required to fill and enter specific information approved by patients are usually long and involve chasing people down to get approvals.
 All these usually lead to skipping some procedures and making the simplest errors.